How to paint a wooden deck : step-by-step instructions

 If the product you want to apply is sheer, this sanding step is paramount, as wood will show through the finish.

-Planning to paint a wooden deck?
+Looking for contractors to paint a wooden deck or structure?

 Fill out the form so that we can put you in contact with certified contractors from our network